-- Minimum charge covers the time of job set-up. - Artwork charge covers time required for creating any logos or artwork. - Materials cost covers the cost of all related materials. - Number of items this will help calculate the time required to engrave each piece of the job.
+- Minimum charge covers time of job set-up. - Artwork charge covers time for creating any logos or artwork. - Materials cost covers cost of all related materials. - Number of items calculate time to engrave each piece of the job.

 Pricing example: